The Accountancy Licensing Library

 Initial Certificate.
 Applicants who have passed the Uniform CPA Examination for the state of Minnesota and are not licensed to practice public accounting in any jurisdiction may apply for an Initial License in Minnesota.

-MILITARY NOTE: In cooperation with the Minnesota office of the lieutenant governor, the Board has instituted a policy for priority processing of licensure applications for military families.
+Military Applicants: In cooperation with the Minnesota office of the lieutenant governor, the Minnesota Board of Accountancy has instituted a policy for priority processing of licensure applications for military families.
 The goal is to speed up the licensure process for these individuals when moving to a new state.
-Active duty or recently retired service members and their spouses can now check a box on the Board’s licensure applications to indicate that they are an active member of the U.S. military.
+Active duty or recently retired service members and their spouses can now check a box on the Minnesota Board of Accountancy’s licensure applications to indicate that they are an active member of the U.S. military.
 Their application will be moved to the front of the line for processing.

 Click Initial Licensure in the menu bar at the top of this page for additional information.

-NOTE: Registered Accounting Practitioner Licenses are available from the Minnesota Board, but information for this license is not included on the Accountancy Licensing Library site.
+NOTE: Registered Accounting Practitioner Licenses are available from the Minnesota Board of Accountancy, but information for this license is not included on the Accountancy Licensing Library (ALL) site.

 Transfer of Grades/Reciprocity/Foreign Reciprocity